grafana/grafana-ansible-collection/README.md

 We use `ansible-test` for sanity.

+## Releasing, Versioning and Deprecation

+This collection follows [Semantic Versioning](https://semver.org/).
+More details on versioning can be found [in the Ansible docs](https://docs.ansible.com/ansible/latest/dev_guide/developing_collections.html#collection-versions).

+We plan to regularly release new minor or bugfix versions once new features or bugfixes have been implemented.

+Releasing the current major version happens from the `main` branch.

+We currently are not planning any deprecations or new major releases.
+The current landscape includes minor version updates for Module's documentation in 1.0.2.

 ## Code of Conduct
 This collection follows the Ansible project's [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
 Please read and familiarize yourself with this doc